 - Drop.
 The program sends these recommendations to the Graduate School and the status will appear on the student's transcript.
 This is the final action for students who have not corrected the condition(s) that caused the final probation recommendation within the time limit specified by the graduate program.

-Appeals to the above recommendations should be submitted in writing to the Department Chair within a month of notification.
+Appeals to the above recommendations should be submitted in writing to the MPH Program Director within a month of notification.
 Appeals will be responded to within a month of receipt.

 Graduate students are required to maintain graduate status during their program of study.
 To maintain graduate status, a student must be enrolled on a full-time, part-time, or official On-Leave basis from the time of first enrollment until completion of all requirements.
 Summer quarter On-Leave enrollment is automatic for all graduate students who were either registered or officially On-Leave during the prior Spring Quarter.
 Failure to maintain either continuous enrollment or On-Leave status constitutes evidence that the student has resigned from their degree program.